Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 3. Use weight for load balancing - Distribute traffic among same-priority servers using weight

-4. Don't use port 0 - A weight of 0 means the server should be used as a last resort
+4. Weight 0 means last resort - A weight of 0 means the server should be used only when no other servers of the same priority are available

 5. Test with applications - Not all applications respect SRV records; verify with your specific software